 Insurance fraud or Scams are deliberate cheating done to a company or even by the company itself down to even an agent of an insurance company to serve personal financial gain.
 You can commit scams on any level of a transaction by an applicant or professionals to serve the complainants.
 Furthermore, agents of the company can also commit fraud.

 There are a lot of people that commit this kind of crime.

 - Organized syndicates that steal large amounts through fraud activities

 - Technicians and Professionals who increase their service costs.

-- Ordinary people wanting to cover the deductibles or filing for a claim to get more money.
+- Ordinary people want to cover the deductibles or filing for a claim to get more money.

 The Cost of Fraud